 - AA collision and QCD in the mixed phase

 - high multiplicity pA collisions

 - peripheral AA collisions

-- ultra-high energy cosmic rays

 - high multiplicity pp collisions

-- early universe (if there is an interest)
+- ultra-high energy cosmic rays (if time permits)

 Spaghetti

 FIG. 1: The upper plot reminds the basic mechanism of two string production, resulting from color reconnection.
 The lower plot is a sketch of the simplest multi-string state, produced in pA collisions or very peripheral AA collisions, known as "spaghetti".